ballesterosbr/consensys_devprogram_project/README.md

 ---
 * When you introduce a password, you are able to add new attributes to your Identity, be aware about the messages that appear when you are writing.
 * After that, you can see, update or remove your attributes.
-    * Show attribute: Select with the checkbox the attribute or attrubutes that you want to update, then press 'Show All' and wait until you can see your attribute in the input box.
-You need the same password you used for add the attributes.
+    * Show attribute: Select with the checkbox the attribute or attributes that you want to update, then press 'Show All' and wait until you can see your attribute in the input box.
+You need the same password you used for adding the attributes.
     * Update attribute: Select with the checkbox the attribute or attributes that you want to update, then press 'Select Update', write your new attribute in the input box and finally press 'Update Attributes'.
 This will create one transaction per attribute, you can submit all.
     * Remove attributes: This will remove ALL your attributes and clean your Identity.
 You don't need to use the checkbox here.
 ---